cheretbe/notes/telegram.md

 * https://core.telegram.org/bots#6-botfather
-    * Create a bot and get its token (? - start it with username if getting message that the name is not unique.
+    * Create a bot and get its token (? - Try username that begins with username if getting message that the name is not unique.
 E.g. `username_blah_bot`)
     * Get chat id: `curl https://api.telegram.org/bot$MY_TG_BOT_TOKEN/getUpdates | jq`
         * If the list is empty for a newly created bot, just click start in the chat with it